who2101/wlib/README.md

-# SourcePawn library
+## Library with some functions for SourcePawn

-Some functions may not work
+Some functions may not work...